 - Follow the agent’s submission guidelines to a T.

-Here’s a great example of a query letter, with a breakdown of why it works, by Brian Klems of Writer’s Digest.
+A great example of a query letter, with a breakdown of why it works, by Brian Klems of Writer’s Digest.

 2. A book proposal

-Proposals can contain any number of possible components, such as:
+Proposals contain components such as:

 - Elevator pitch

 - Chapter synopses